dbt-labs/docs.getdbt.com/website/docs/docs/deploy/webhooks.md

 When done, click **Save**. dbt Cloud provides a secret token that you can use to [check for the authenticity of a webhook](#validate-a-webhook).
 It’s strongly recommended that you perform this check on your server to protect yourself from fake (spoofed) requests.

-### Understanding the difference between `job.run.completed` and `job.run.errored` {#completed-errored-event-difference}
+### Differences between completed and errored webhook events {#completed-errored-event-difference}
-The `job.run.errored` event is a subset of `job.run.completed` events - if you subscribe to both, you will receive two notifications when a job has an error.
-However, they are triggered at different times.
-The `job.run.completed` event will only fire once the metadata and artifacts for the run have been ingested and are available from the dbt Cloud Admin and Metadata APIs.
-By contrast, the `job.run.errored` event fires immediately, without a guarantee that those processes have completed.
+The `job.run.errored` event is a subset of the `job.run.completed` events.
+If you subscribe to both, you will receive two notifications when your job encounters an error.
+However, dbt Cloud triggers the two events at different times:

+- `job.run.completed` &mdash;  This event only fires once the job’s metadata and artifacts have been ingested and are available from the dbt Cloud Admin and Metadata APIs.
+- `job.run.errored` &mdash; This event fires immediately so the job’s metadata and artifacts might not have been ingested.
+This means that information might not be available for you to use.

-Because of this, if your integration will depend on data from the Admin API (such as accessing the logs from the run) or Metadata API (accessing model-by-model statuses), it's recommended that you use the `job.run.completed` event and filter on the `runStatus` or `runStatusCode`.
-If your integration does not depend on additional data or improved delivery performance is more important for your use case, use `job.run.errored` and build your integration with awareness that calls to the API might not return data for a short period at first.
+If your integration depends on data from the Admin API (such as accessing the logs from the run) or Metadata API (accessing model-by-model statuses), use the `job.run.completed` event and filter on `runStatus` or `runStatusCode`.

+If your integration doesn’t depend on additional data or if improved delivery performance is more important for you, use `job.run.errored` and build your integration to handle API calls that might not return data a short period at first.

 ## Validate a webhook